jarcher11/RockPaperScissors/RockPaperScissorsGame/README.md

 the Logs.txt file is located in the bin in the project folder.

 3. I used a scoreboard like feature to have a visual representation of data-- mainly scores for each game one whether player, cpu, or draw.
+To use this feature, I installed a ConsoleTables library from Nuget packages.
+The table provides the scores of player, CPU, and counts the draws from each round.
+The table will add an additional row to each game you decided to play.